-- Recall or derive and demonstrate an understanding of the addition and subtraction formulas, the double angle formulas and the half-angle identities for sine, cosine and tangent. - Demonstrate an understanding of the product-to-sum and sum-to-product formulas when given the formulas. - Combine a sine function and a cosine function of the same period into a single cosine function when given the formula. - Verify trigonometric identities. - Find all the solutions of trigonometric equations and find solutions on a restricted interval. - Sketch graphs of the six inverse trigonometric functions and state the domain and range of each function. - Sketch the graph of simple inverse trigonometric functions. - Find the exact value of inverse trigonometric expressions. - Simplify given composites of trigonometric and inverse trigonometric functions. - Solve "word problems" that require the use of inverse trigonometric functions. - Verify inverse trigonometric identities. - Solve "word problems" that require the use of the Law of Sines and/or the Law of Cosines.
+- -recall the exact values of the trigonometric functions for reference angles of 30°, 45°, and 60° and the axis angles. -use a calculator to approximate the value of the trigonometric function of any real number. -use a calculator to approximate the reference angle given the value of the trigonometric function. -determine the amplitude, period and the phase shift of any trigonometric function and sketch its graph showing all intercepts and turning points. -demonstrate an understanding of the terms 'angle of depression' and 'angle of elevation' and solve 'word problems' involving right triangles. ------ANALYTIC TRIGONOMETRY AND APPLICATIONS-------recall or derive and demonstrate an understanding of the addition and subtraction formulas, the double angle formulas and the half-angle identities for sine, cosine and tangent. -demonstrate an understanding of the product-to-sum and sum-to-product formulas when given the formulas. -combine a sine function and a cosine function of the same period into a single cosine function when given the formula. -verify trigonometric identities. -find all the solutions of trigonometric equations and find solutions on a restricted interval. -sketch graphs of the six inverse trigonometric functions and state the domain and range of each function. -sketch the graph of simple inverse trigonometric functions. -find the exact value of inverse trigonometric expressions. -simplify given composites of trigonometric and inverse trigonometric functions. -solve 'word problems' that require the use of the inverse trigonometric functions. -verify inverse trigonometric identities. -solve 'word problems' that require the use of the Law of Sines and/or Law of Cosines. ------PARABOLAS, ELLIPSES AND HYPERBOLAS------PARABOLAS, ELLIPSES AND HYPERBOLAS -find the vertex, focus and directrix of a parabola and sketch its graph. -find the vertices and foci of an ellipse and sketch its graph. -find the vertices and equations of the asymptotes of a hyperbola and sketch its graph. -find an equation of a parabola or ellipse that satisfies given conditions. ------SYSTEMS OF EQUATIONS-------solve non-linear systems of equations in two unknowns. -solve consistent, inconsistent and dependent systems of linear equations. - -decompose a rational fraction into partial fractions where the denominator can be factored into linear factors of any multiplicity.